Sheshu-Talari/Adventure-Works-Sales-Dashboard/README.md

 # Adventure-Works-Sales-Dashboard
-Sales and Performance Analytics Dashboard for Adventure Works Cycles focusing on revenue trends, production cost optimization, customer targeting, and regional performance insights.
+This project presents a comprehensive Sales and Performance Dashboard developed for Adventure Works Cycles, a multinational bicycle manufacturing company.
+The dashboard provides actionable insights into sales trends, production costs, profitability, customer segmentation, and regional performance.

+The primary objective of this project is to support strategic decision-making by transforming raw business data into meaningful visual analytics